-Durability is extremely important
+Durability is extremely important.

 You’re going to be lugging this backpack everywhere you go.
 It needs to last.
 There’s nothing worse than being in the middle of a tour or road trip with a broken strap on a heavy bag.

 Save the big and bulky clothing for a duffel bag.
 I promise that once you get all your electronics and gadgets in that you’re not going to have a lot of room for wearables.

-All musician backpacks are not created equal
+All musician backpacks are not equal

 It sure is nice for the traveling keyboard player, but you might only need a place for your laptop.
 That space could be adapted for something else, otherwise, it may go to waste.

-The weight of the backpack is extremely important
+Weight is extremely important

 It has a bombproof laptop storage area, similar to their actual cases.
 What I didn’t realize was the amount of sheer weight I’d be lugging around at all times.

 That being said, let’s get into the reviews.

-I absolutely love the Thule Crossover backpack.
+I absolutely love the Thule Crossover 2 backpack.
 This is one of the lighter bags on our list.
 As I just mentioned, traveling with a very heavy backpack can be very annoying.

 The top of the bag features a nice protective pouch for holding sunglasses, a phone, and anything else small you can think of.

 The front zipper offers a small storage area capable of holding a phone, wallet, charger, and any other small items.

 Above that, we have the first “main” compartment of the backpack.
 This space has pre-made nylon dividers for holding pens, passports, checkbooks, and other small items.

 Below this section is what I consider to be the largest compartment for storage.
 I have my camera in this spot currently.
 Expect to fit one large sweatshirt in this section.

-How Comfortable is the Thule 25L?
+How comfortable is the Thule 25L?